8 Food Swaps for Easy Weight Loss

 - Stevia to taste

-You can swap the vanilla extract and stevia for a scoop of vanilla SLIM Bone Broth Protein Isolate to up the protein factor!
+Optional: You can swap the vanilla extract and stevia for a scoop of Vanilla Bone Broth Protein to up the protein factor!

 Swap out unhealthy cocktail mixers for bone broth and fruit.